apple/foundationdb/documentation/sphinx/source/backups.rst

 ``status``
 ----------

-The ``status`` command will print a detailed status report for either one tag (if a tag is specified) or for all tags.
+The ``status`` command will print a detailed status report on restore job progress.
+If a tag is specified, it will only show status for that specific tag, otherwise status for all tags will be shown.

 ``backup_agent`` command line tool
 ==================================